hai-vr/documentation/docs/products/icon-gen.md

   - **Preview Generator:** Select an existing IconGen assets to test how layers would be applied to this picture.
   - **Preview Icon:** Preview the picture with the IconGen asset applied.<br/>![](./img/icon-gen/Unity_FRkH0ykKvM.png)

-### Decorate and crop icons using layers
+## Decorate and crop icons using layers

 :::danger
 This feature is not available yet, please check back later!
 :::

-After capturing your icons, you can process all of them in bulk by applying layers to them.
+After capturing your icons, you can decorate and crop all of them in bulk to give them an unified style.

-#### Create an IconGen asset
+### Create an IconGen asset

 Create a new asset by right-clicking into the Project tab and selecting *Create > Haï > IconGen*.

 ![](./img/icon-gen/Unity_gCIY4BKhBo.png)

-#### Add multiple icons at once
+### Add multiple icons at once

 Drag and drop a group of icons by selecting the IconGen asset, then locking the Inspector tab, and then drag-and-drop the group of icons into the *Source icons* field.